 Due to our limited economic resources, we try to issue stock in lieu of cash for payment of expenses and services provided for us.
-In 2004, we issued 6,335,000 shares of common stock in exchange for expenses and services rendered, and we issued 800,000 shares of series B convertible preferred stock to officers and directors in exchange for the retirement of debt owed to them.
+In 2006, we issued 14,063,216 shares of common stock in exchange for expenses and services rendered.
 We anticipate issuing shares of common stock whenever possible in lieu of cash to conserve our financial position.
 The number of shares of common stock issued is directly related to our stock price at the time of issuance.
 In the event that our stock price drops, we will be required to issue larger amounts of shares for expenses and services rendered, if the other party is willing to accept stock at all.
 The issuance of shares of common stock will have the effect of diluting the proportionate equity interest and voting power of holders of our common stock, including investors in this offering.